NabiKAZ/video2gif/README.md

 ![sample gif file generated](sample.gif)

-A batch script for converting video files to GIF files using FFmpeg.exe on Windows.
+A batch script for converting video files to GIF files using FFmpeg on Windows.

 ## Installation
 * Clone the repo